Robert Hollingworth: Art

 Hollingworth is primarily a painter and video artist.
-He has held more than forty exhibitions, mostly in Australia, but also USA, Hong Kong and Singapore.
-Among other art awards he has won the Sulman Prize 1990, the Castlemaine Drawing Prize 1994 and the Mount Buller Art Prize 2008.
-His work is held in many Australian public art collections.
-He is represented by commercial galleries in Melbourne and Sydney.
+He has held more than forty exhibitions, mostly in Australia, but also in the United States, Hong Kong and Singapore.
+Among other art awards, he has won the Sulman Prize 1990, the Castlemaine Drawing Prize 1994, and the Mount Buller Art Prize 2008.
+His work is held in many Australian public art collections, and he is represented by commercial galleries in Melbourne and Sydney.

 "Hollingworth's vast paintings of astral planes and planetary systems have long offset their basis in meticulous research ...
 While seemingly scientific in detail and subject matter, they are in fact hypothetical-imagined spacescapes that deal with the universe's place in our collective psychology."